-Born in Euroa, Victoria, Merv’s school teachers described his enthusiasm for sport as "unquenchable”.
-It’s this hunger for sport which lead Merv along the path of professional cricket and in 1978-79 saw him playing district cricket with Footscray-Edgewater.
+Born in Euroa, Victoria, Merv’s school teachers described his enthusiasm for the sport as "unquenchable”.
+It’s this hunger for a sport that lead Merv along the path of professional cricket and in 1978-79 saw him playing district cricket with Footscray-Edgewater.
 The club subsequently named their main home ground after him; the Mervyn G. Hughes Oval.
-Merv was selected for Victoria in 1981-82, and made his first appearance for Australia against India in 1985-1986.

-In February 2015 Merv was one of 10 celebrities who made their way into the South African Jungle for the first ever series of Network TENS’s ‘I’m A Celebrity Get Me out of Here’.
-The show proved to be a ratings smash hit for TEN, with Merv making it all the way to the final week and into the hearts of the Australian public.
+Television: In February 2015 Merv was one of 10 celebrities who made their way into the South African Jungle for the first-ever series of Network TENS’s ‘I’m A Celebrity Get Me out of Here’.
+The show proved to be ratings smash hit for TEN, with Merv making it all the way to the final week and into the hearts of the Australian public.

-With a successful international career spanning over 30 years, Merv is a hugely popular keynote, anecdotal and/or motivational speaker.
+With a successful international career spanning over 30 years and a diehard Western Bulldogs supporter, Merv is a hugely popular keynote, anecdotal, and/or motivational speaker.

 Merv engaged with everyone!
 He had the audience in stitches, he was very warm and engaging. ... keep reading MND Foundation